10 Best Project Software for Mac Users in 2024

 Pros

-• Integration options: ClickUp excels at integration, including native, 100% free integration options such as Outlook, Google Workspace, Toggl Track, Slack, Dropbox, and more.
+• Integration options: ClickUp excels at integration, offering native, 100% free integration options such as Outlook, Google Workspace, Toggl Track, Slack, Dropbox, and more.

-• Built-in chat: ClickUp is one of the few project management solutions that offers a built-in messaging tool as a collaboration feature.
+• Built-in chat: ClickUp is one of the few project management solutions that offer a built-in messaging tool as a collaboration feature.

 • High degree of customization: In addition to giving Mac users a specially designed interface to enjoy, users can also customize many granular project elements.